Are you ready for residence?

 Can I bring my family pet during move-in?

 Move-in is a busy time on campus.
-Any pets should stay at home.
+Any pets should stay at home, excluding service animals.

-How many people can I bring to help move?
+How many people can I bring to help me move?

 We encourage you to limit the number of people who are there to help you move to only those who are essential.
-You may bring ONE vehicle with you for your move.
+We suggest you bring ONE vehicle with you for your move.
 Fewer people in our residence buildings will make everyone’s move quicker and more efficient.

 How long can my family stay after moving in?

 Now that you’re a Gryphon, it’s time to enjoy all that campus has to offer!
-Your family is welcome to stay for up to two hours and take a walk on campus, grab a bite of our legendary campus food, or take a stroll in the Arboretum.
+Saying goodbye is hard, but we are here to support you.
+We encourage your family to say their goodbyes after you have moved-in.
+However, they are welcome to take a walk on campus, grab a bite of our legendary campus food, or take a stroll in the Arboretum.

 Please ensure that your car is moved to your designated parking lot before exploring campus to avoid being towed!

-I’m living in West Residence or the Grad Houses.
-Where is my information?
+I'm living in Gordon Hall, West Residence or the Grad Houses.
+When can I move in?

-Students living in West Residence or the Grad Houses can anticipate moving in on Sunday, September 4, 2022.
-An email will be sent to you with more specific information on where to go and what to expect.
+An email will be sent to you with more specific information on where to go and what to expect for your specific move-in.

 Are guests allowed in residence?